rileydakota/nku-cyber-2021-iac-security/README.md

 ## GitOps

+To recap - GitOps is the practice of using Git as a source of truth for system/infrastructure configurations.

+The tooling we are using to orchestrate Terraform Plans in Pull Requests and Apply them when merged production:

+- In case this wasn't obvious - GitHub is flavor of Git based source control where we are storing our IaC :smile:
+- [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) - Basically all of the .yml files you see in the [.github/workflows](.github/workflows) directory are definitions of GitHub Actions Workflows
+-  [Daniel Flook's suite of Terraform GitHub Actions](https://github.com/dflook/terraform-github-actions) - basically templated automation that handles adding the Terraform Plan to our Pull Requests as comment for review, and applying it when we merge to the main branch.

+Other tooling worth checking out in this space:
+- [GitLab](https://about.gitlab.com) Another very popular source control system with great CI/CD capabilities
+- [Atlantis](https://www.runatlantis.io) a bit more robust version of what we are running with the terraform-github-actions, popular in the community and worth a look
+- [Flux](https://fluxcd.io) - specifically tooling for applying configs to K8s, which we only briefly talked about, but worth a look if you are dabbling in that space
+- [AWS-CDK GitHub Actions](https://github.com/youyo/aws-cdk-github-actions) Very similiar concept to dflooks terraform-github-actions, but lets us provide a similiar workflow in Git for the AWS CDK

 ## Authentication/Access Control

 GIven that our Demo deploys into an Amazon Web Services account - we have to provide credentials privileged enough to deploy infrastructure (or orchestrate whatever we are deploying via Terraform).
 In the past - this often involved creating an [IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) with an associated Access Key/Secret Key combo and then providing those credentials to your GitHub Actions Workflows using [GitHub Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) (For those unfamiliar with AWS - these are static credentials used for programmatic access to your AWS environment).
 This was the only approach for providing access to CI/CD tooling external to AWS without building something custom (eg - a credential broker tool or using something like CyberArk/HashiCorp Vault).
 An IAM User might work for small personal projects (even then - I have a strong distaste of them), but it quickly becomes problematic at enterprise scale: